Bridgewater Commons: History

 In April 2025, Popeyes Louisiana Kitchen joined the Commons's food court.

 In October 2025, a spokesperson from Pacific Retail Capital Partners stated that the mall will undergo renovations that will conclude sometime in 2026.
 The mall's food court will be renovated, along with dedicated sections for children, and updated lighting, paint, and artwork.

+In September 2026, Bridgewater Councilman Timothy Ring stated at a Township Council meeting that the mall was working to fill the vacant Lord & Taylor space, stating "the mall has not had access to that space; it has been held by Lord and Taylor, different successors through bankruptcy courts and finance companies and stuff." but signaled that things were looking in a more positive direction with their efforts: "It appears there's finally some light at the end of the tunnel and the mall will actually be able to go to market that they're getting control of that space back."
+He also stated that a new tenant could soon fill the vacant Redstone restaurant, which closed in January 2026, after an unidentified party was working on a liquor license transfer.

 The Village at Bridgewater Commons

 The Village at Bridgewater Commons, a lifestyle center adjacent to the mall's property, officially opened on Saturday, September 23, 2006 with two anchors: Crate & Barrel and Maggiano's Little Italy, which opened a month before.

-On May 1, 2015, casual burger restaurant Shake Shack opened their first Central Jersey location in The Village occupying the space vacated by Coldwater Creek.
+In May 2015, casual burger restaurant Shake Shack opened their first Central Jersey location in The Village occupying the space vacated by Coldwater Creek.
 This marked the chain’s third location in the state of New Jersey.
 The chain sits right next to the property's Starbucks.
 They joined clothing retailers Banana Republic and White House Black Market.

-On October 19, 2017, Mediterranean restaurant chain Cava opened their third New Jersey location at The Village in the former Brooks Brothers space.
+In October 2017, Mediterranean restaurant chain Cava opened their third New Jersey location at The Village in the former Brooks Brothers space.

 In November 2021, Crate & Barrel, an anchor of The Village, declared its departure from the mall after they opted to not renew their lease.
 The township re-zoned the building to allow medical use to occupy the space.
 Summit Health opened in the former Crate & Barrel in November 2024.

-In December 2024, The Village added golf-fitting retail outlet Club Champion, facial and skincare bar FACE FOUNDRIÉ, regional sandwich chain Millburn Deli, juice bar Pure Green, as well as restaurants DIG, Sarku Japan, and Big Chicken.
+In December 2024, The Village added golf-fitting retail outlet Club Champion, facial and skincare bar Face Foundrié, regional sandwich chain Millburn Deli, juice bar Pure Green, as well as restaurants DIG, Sarku Japan, and Big Chicken.

+In January 2026, the Bridgewater Township Council approved a resolution allowing Pacific Retail Capital Partners the ability to sell off The Village.
+In April, it was officially sold to Urban Edge Properties for $54.3 million.
+The sale allowed PRCP to reduce the mall's debt.